+and

+(ia) to provide for the commercial development and promotion of the facilities and services referred to in paragraph (i); and

-(j) to preserve and protect property vested in or acquired by the Minister for the purposes of this Act; and
+(j) to preserve, protect, control, manage, operate and maintain any property vested in or acquired by the Minister for the purposes of this Act; and

 (k) to perform such other duties relating to marine and port affairs within the State, not being inconsistent with this Act, as the Minister may from time to time require.

+(1A) Despite subsection (1), the Department cannot construct, provide, control, manage, operate or maintain port works in relation to a port (as defined in the Port Authorities Act 1999 section 3(1)) without the agreement of the Port Authority that controls and manages that port.

 (2) In this section port works in relation to a port, includes any pier, quay, wharf, jetty, bridge, viaduct, breakwater, embankment or dam, or any reclamation of land from the sea or a river, or excavation, deepening, dredging or widening of any channel, basin or other part of a harbour.

+[Section 5 amended: No. 2 of 2019 s.
+25.]

 5A.
-Provision of services at Broome and Wyndham
+Provision of services at Wyndham

 (1) In this section —